venglov/Smart-Price-Changes-Agent/README.md

-# **Smart Price Changes Agent**
+# **Smart Price Changes Agent - Rug Pulls**

 ---

 ## Description

-This agent monitors any critical price changes for all trading pools for all protocols that support the pool's Uniswap-like ABI (at least 500+ pools on one Ethereum network).
+This agent monitors any critical price changes for all trading pools for all protocols that support the pool's Uniswap-like ABI (at least 3500+ pools on one Ethereum network).
 The price in each pool is analyzed separately using machine learning, namely the Prophet library.
 All information is stored in a local asynchronous database, which ensures the reliability of information storage in case of unexpected node failures.